top of page

 It is super important to check with your GP and/or gastroenterologist to rule out medical conditions such as endometriosis, Coeliac Disease, Inflammatory bowl disease and any other medical issues that can cause the same symptoms as IBS.

-Gut or IBS symptoms can be caused by other food intolerances such as dairy or wheat intolerance and/or it can be due to other components in food such as food chemicals (salicylates, amines and glutamates as well as some food additives) .
+Gut or IBS symptoms can be caused by other food intolerances such as dairy or wheat intolerance and/or it can be due to other components in food such as food chemicals (salicylates, amines and glutamates).
+Suspicions around certain foods may help to chase down the food triggers in play.

 If the low FODMAP diet has not helped or has only partially resolved symptoms, it may be worth exploring these other food intolerances especially if you feel you have symptoms related to food.